The train was very quiet. Luckily there was nobody in the carriage, as it was very hard not to be noticed with a tiger that insisted on bouncing.

 ‘I knew that,’ muttered Griggs, ‘I was just stretching.’

 Slowly the bus turned a sharp corner.
 Coming to a stop the doors creaked open.
 ‘Come on,’ hissed the polar, ‘follow me!’
-Scampering down onto the pavement they made for the tall grey walls.
+Scampering down onto the pavement they both made for the tall grey walls.

 Grigs looked up at them doubtfully, ‘that’s a very big bounce.’